podborski/AOM-spec-review/HOWTO.md

 The script will not open duplicate issues. (a uniqe hash is stored as metadata in every issue to avoid that).
 You can re-distribute the consolidated comment document and re-run the script anytime.

-you will need poetry on your system
+You will need to have the poetry tool (https://python-poetry.org/docs/) installed on your system.

-when executing for the first time run `poetry install`
+When executing for the first time run `poetry install`

-provide a few examples on how to use it
+Todo: Provide a few examples on how to use it

-mention the filtering stuff
+Todo: Mention the filtering stuff